Princesseuh/astro-component-tester/README.md

 # astro-component-tester

 Utility to help you write tests for your Astro components.
-In essence, what it does is create a temporary empty Astro project with only the selected component and then it returns the final output of an Astro build.
-In the future, I hope to add more useful tools for testing your component
+In essence, what it does is create a temporary empty Astro project with only the selected component in a `src/pages/index.astro` file, then it builds it using the Astro CLI and finally, it returns the output of that build

-While it's intended to be used when writing tests, you could also use it outside of that usecase, if needed 😄
+While it's intended to be used when writing tests, you could also use it outside of that usecase, for instance to build a single component 😄

 > Part of [astro-component-template](https://github.com/Princesseuh/astro-component-template)